 By late January, I still had beets, carrots, collard greens, kale, and a bit of lettuce doing well under row cover.
-These greens are not growing very fast, but they are alive and healthy.
-It has been a mild winter here in Southern Indiana though, so perhaps not a very accurate test.
+The greens were not growing very fast, but they were alive and healthy.
+It was been a mild winter here in Southern Indiana though, so perhaps not a very accurate test.

 There has been some question as to how it would work to combine a greenhouse, which is usually humid, and a drying shed.
 The greenhouse needs to be humid in the spring when things are beginning to grow.
 By late summer or early fall, when harvesting begins, the weather is dry and the greenhouse windows are all open.
 So, it is not really contradictory.

 The jury is still out on whether or not the plants get enough light, since we used metal for the roof.
 If you plan to build this shed, consider adding some skylights or using roofing that allows the light through for the greenhouse section.
-We may need to add skylights to our building if our seedlings get leggy reaching for the sun this spring.
+We may need to add skylights to our building if our seedlings get leggy reaching for the sun in spring.

 The Dehydrator Shed

 I knew that my herbs dried very quickly next to the wood stove in late fall, so I figured wood heat was my best option.
 The plans I found online were smaller, single purpose designs with a cabinet of racks built over a wood stove.
 I wanted a larger shed that would allow us to use the wood stove to boil sap in the spring or cook on in the summer.

 Our shed is designed to pull air in under the door and allow the heat to rise and exit at the roof.
 We tried adding a heat powered fan atop the stove, but it is not quite enough.
 We may have to add an electric or solar powered fan next year to help keep the air moving.